dpoburko/ImageJ_macros/README.md

 This macro uses a brute force approach to determine the nearest neighbour distance between ImageJ ROIs.
 Upto ~1000 ROIs, this is pretty quick, comparable to using [R's nn2](https://www.rdocumentation.org/packages/RANN/versions/2.6.1/topics/nn2) k-tree based nearest neighbour search.

+### Usage:
+1. Select the number of nearest neighbours to be calculated.
+2. Select whether distances are calculated from the center of ROIs or betweeen the perimeter of ROIs.
+The later can be really useful for objects like cell nuclei.

 ![multi-panel figure shows find Nearest ROIs dialog, labelled image and results table](https://github.com/dpoburko/ImageJ_macros/blob/master/images/findNearestROIs_v2_composite.png)

 ## FFT_Aligner_v5d.ijm & FFT_Aligner_v5d_batchInterface.ijm